-2. The Standard.
-Not to be confused with the Standard in Downtown LA (in your face Wikipedia, you’re wrong!) where Leo di Caprio and Cameron Diaz were part owners.
-This one on Sunset Boulevard looks positively cheap and motel-like from the outside and unless you already knew how cool the Standard brand is (it’s so cool the name is printed upside down) you’d hardly glance at it.
+Not to be confused with the Standard Downtown LA (in your face Wikipedia, you’re wrong!) where Leo di Caprio and Cameron Diaz were part owners.
+This Standard is located on Sunset Boulevard looks positively cheap and motel-like from the outside and unless you already knew how cool the Standard brand is (it’s so cool the name is printed upside down) you’d hardly glance at it.

 But lo, go inside through the lobby full of hip young things, onto the blue astro-turf pool deck with views of the city of Los Angeles and find yourself a sun lounger or a space on a green astro-turfed “stage” and watch some ping pong and flirting.

 The pool girl (or guy) will bounce over with a menu and the sliders do the trick nicely for lunch or a wee bite with a beer in the sun.
 Everyone is very hip, very slim/buffed and very into revealing themselves poolside.

 It may not be the literal rooftop, but because it hangs over the canyon the views stretch to eternity.
 But don’t stay here if noise is not your thing.
 With all the rooms opening on to the pool area it’s busy.
 Oh and at night a DJ comes in, the lights change and it’s even crazier.
 This is the place to come to be seen if you’re of a certain ilk (read: age and excitement level).

 This is a Hyatt Hotel.
 Formerly the Hyatt Sunset Boulevard nicknamed the Riot Hyatt in the 70s thanks to the bands who played and stayed here.
 Andaz is their new brand now and means “personal style” in Hindi.